kailash-manasarovar/statement/docs/timeline/2024/june.md

 - She also gives me her significant, weird, and unnecessary gift of a vial of water from the church where St Valentines relics remain in Glasgow.
 - Poor ole Valentine.
 Misused for centuries by wrong 'uns.
 - Anyway.
-- I meet another volunteer Sandra with her sister Susan Hamill.
+- I meet another volunteer, Sandra with her sister Susan Hamill.
 - They also buy me a drink.
 - I give them a lift home after the party too.
 - I also meet Beverley who is standing in the general election against Emily Thornberry in Islington South.